junxit/us-congress-bills-119/metadata.md

 - House — Oversight and Government Reform Committee

+## Recorded votes (1)

+- 2025-06-25 — [House 119-1-179](votes/house-119-1-0179.md) — On Motion to Suspend the Rules and Agree, as Amended — **Passed** (424–0)

 ## Actions

 - 2025-06-17 — Referred to the House Committee on Oversight and Government Reform.
 - 2025-06-17 — Submitted in House
 - 2025-06-17 — Submitted in House
+- 2025-06-24 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2025-06-24 — Considered under suspension of the rules. (consideration: CR H2909-2913)
+- 2025-06-24 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+519.
+- 2025-06-24 — Mr. Comer moved to suspend the rules and agree to the resolution, as amended.
+- 2025-06-25 — Considered as unfinished business. (consideration: CR H2956-2957)
+- 2025-06-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-06-25 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 424 - 0 (Roll no. 179). (text: 06/24/2025 CR H2909-2910)
+- 2025-06-25 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 424 - 0 (Roll no. 179). (text: 06/24/2025 CR H2909-2910)